-Welcome to the ANU Open Day 2021!
 Four years ago I was in your shoes, finishing my high school studies and applying for universities the following year.
 I couldn’t make it to the campus for the 2017 Open Day, I remember looking through the University website to get a ‘feel’ for the ANU.

-In hope of showing you a better virtual tour experience, we have put together a video introducing you to one of my favourite things at the ANU: the solar racing team.
+If you're doing the same, we have put together a video introducing you to one of my favourite things at the ANU: the solar racing team.